REBUILDING SYRIA

 ending their generation-long journey of displacement and misery.

 Millions live in tents, fragile shelters or sleeping on the floors of bombed out buildings like schools and mosques.
 These shelters lack proper bathing and cooking facilities, they have insufficient space and they provide no protection.
 They lack dignity.
-They are temporary shelters, they are not homes.
-Each winter extreme flooding in Syria causes damage to tents forcing families to flee their shelters once again, damaging what little property they have left.
-You’ll be more than building a home, you’ll be building hope.
+We have provided hundreds of homes, now we need to keep them maintained and repaired.
+Each winter extreme flooding in Syria causes damage to these buildings, forcing families to flee their homes once again, damaging what little property they have left.
+You’ll be more than supporting a family, you’ll be building hope in their community.

 We've built and provided hundreds of homes in Syria to those in need.
 Be a part of this inspirational work.